OBUAdam/hacktoberfest_leaderboard/README.md

 # Hacktoberfest Leaderboard

 A website that showcases your involvement in Hacktoberfest!
 You can view the website at [hfleaderboard.herokuapp.com](https://hfleaderboard.herokuapp.com/).
 To get on the leaderboard add your name to the participants file in the [2018_hacktoberfest_participants](https://github.com/austinwk/2018_hacktoberfest_participants) repo.
-The website currently updates daily, but will be updating hourly soon!
+The leaderboard is updated shortly after the top of each hour.

 ## Hacktoberfest